jessepav/lacygoill-wiki-backup/floating_point.md

        ^
        overflow bit

-The bit in the leftmost position of the sum cannot be stored in the 32-bit word, and thus is discarded.
+The bit  in the  leftmost position  of the sum  cannot be  stored in  the 32-bit computer word, and thus is discarded.
 The result is 0, which is exactly what we want for `71 + (-71)`.

 <https://en.wikipedia.org/wiki/Two%27s_complement>